 BACKGROUND AND SIGNIFICANCE

-In the United States, almost half of the pregnancies that occur are unintended and almost half of unintended pregnancies end in abortion1.
+In the United States, almost half of all pregnancies are unintended and almost half of unintended pregnancies end in abortion1.
 In 2008, there were 1.2 million abortions performed in the United States2.
 Despite being a common procedure, 87 per cent of counties in the United States have no abortion provider and 35 percent of women live in a county with no abortion provider2.
-The national abortion rate has remained relatively stable since 2004, at approximately 19-20 per 1000 women aged 15-44 2.
+The national abortion rate has remained relatively stable since 2004, at approximately 19-20 per 1000 women aged 15-44 per year2.
 Many states have legal restrictions on abortion including gestational age limits, state mandated counseling, waiting periods, and parental involvement3.
 Difficulties finding an abortion provider, distance from the clinic, and referral to other clinics have been identified as logistical factors that contribute to delays in obtaining an abortion4.
 Abortion related mortality increases with advancing gestational age, at 0.1 per 100,000 at less than 8 weeks, 1.7 per 100,000 at 13-15 weeks and 8.9 per 100,000 at greater than 21 weeks6.
 Each additional week of gestation increases the risk of mortality by 38%6.
 Improving access to abortion services may lower the gestational age at which women obtain an abortion.

-The Midwest has the lowest abortion rate in the country at 14 per 1,000 women2.
+The Midwest has the lowest abortion rate in the country at 14 per 1,000 women2/year.
 In Nebraska, 97% of counties have no abortion provider and 43% of Nebraska women live in these counties2.
 In 2008, there were five abortion providers in the state of Nebraska and the rate of abortions in the state of Nebraska was 8.1 per 1,000 women aged 15-442.
 Women seeking an abortion in Nebraska may request a referral for an abortion from their primary care provider, but the efficiency of this process is unknown.
 The paucity of abortion providers and abundance of abortion restrictions may contribute to delays that women experience when seeking an abortion in Nebraska.
 We hypothesize that these delays are longer if a woman requesting an abortion from the first clinician that she sees is not referred directly to an abortion clinic.

 STUDY DESIGN